 Sec.
-4-1002.
-Violations and penalties; strict liability.
+4-1002. - Violations and penalties; strict liability.

-Unless specified otherwise herein as "unlawful," a violation of any provision of this chapter shall constitute a civil infraction.
+Unless specified otherwise herein as "unlawful," a violation of any provision of this chapter shall constitute a civil infraction publishable as provided in chapter 1 of this Code.
 Violations specified as "unlawful" shall be punishable as a misdemeanor.
 For the purpose of prosecution for violations of any section of this chapter, notice on the part of the owner or custodian of an animal that the animal was violating any of the sections of this chapter at the time and place charged shall not be necessary in order to obtain a conviction.
 This chapter is intended to impose strict liability upon the owner or custodian of any animal.
 Each separate day or any portion thereof during which such violation of this chapter occurs or continues shall constitute a separate offense, and upon conviction thereof, shall be punishable as herein provided.